onepub-dev/dcli/README.md

 Nothing else has changed except for its name and we continue to improve the api.

 Note: dcli was orginally released under the name `dcli`.
-The project has been renamed to better reflect its core use - building cli apps in dart.ZZ
+The project has been renamed to better reflect its core use - building cli apps in dart.

 # Contents
 * [Overview](#overview)